davidcivitdecabo/clinical-genomics-workflow-optimization/docs/clinical_motivation.md

 - Optimization of phenotype‑driven variant prioritization strategies
 - Improved reproducibility, modularity, and scalability of diagnostic workflows

+One of the main challenges identified during routine clinical analysis was the large number of candidate variants requiring manual review after exome sequencing.

+Reducing the interpretation burden while maintaining recovery of clinically relevant variants became a major motivation for evaluating alternative prioritization and filtering strategies.

 To address these challenges, this repository documents workflow optimization proposals for structural variant and mitochondrial DNA analysis, together with a real-world benchmarking study of phenotype-driven variant prioritization strategies performed using previously diagnosed clinical cases.